sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # G-Code-Flow-Temperature-Controller
-A post processing script for slic3r based Slicers and Klipper Printers
+A post processing script for slic3r based Slicers and Klipper Printers It can be run separately and choose G-Code manually.

 The source code will be shared soon.